svewap/nnrestapi/Documentation/Examples/Examples/11_contentelements.rst

    | **3.
 Use the "L"-parameter in the URL**
    Last option: add the famous "L"-parameter with the language-uid to the URL.
-This option was actually removed in one of the last TYPO3 versions - but we are "reintroducing" it for the Rest Api because it might make life a little easier:
+This option was actually removed in one of the last TYPO3 versions - but we are "reintroducing" it because it might make life a little easier:

    .. code-block:: php